kannans89/ES6Repo/08_ES6_Iter_Gen/08_Iterator.md

 ## Custom Iterable

+Certain types in Javascript are iterable (E.g. Array, Map etc. ) while others are not (E.g. Class).Javascript types which are not iterable by default can be iterated by using the iterable protocol.

+The following example defines a class named `CustomerList` which stores multiple customer objects as an array.Each customer object has firstName and lastName properties.

-In this example we are creating a class `CustomerList` which can be iterated using a `for of ` loop.The constructor of the class takes an array of customer objects.
-To convert this class to iterable it should implment function whose key is `[Symbol.iterator]`  as shown below.This function returns an iterator object.The iterator object has a function `next` which returns an object `{value:'someValue',done:true/false}`
+To make this class iterable, the class must implement `[Symbol.iterator]()` function.
+This function returns an iterator object.The iterator object has a function `next` which returns an object `{value:'customer',done:true/false}`.

 ```html